4ra-BB/professions-in-covid-19-tweets/README.md

 ## The problem

 During the COVID-19 pandemic, certain professions faced disproportionate health risks.
-Detecting profession mentions in social media enables real-time analysis of which occupations are being discussed in the context of the crisis, complementing traditional epidemiological surveillance.
+Detecting profession mentions in social media enables analysis of which occupations are being discussed in the context of the crisis, complementing traditional epidemiological surveillance.

 ## Dataset